VicDominguez/zspotify/README.md

 Binaries

-- Python 3.9 or greater
+- Python 3.9-3.12*
-- ffmpeg*
+- ffmpeg**
-- Git**
+- Git***

 Python packages:

 - pip install -r requirements.txt
 ```

+\* Python 3.13 removed [audioop](https://peps.python.org/pep-0594/), module used by PyDub dependency.
+Until fix on PyDub or replacement, Python 3.13 or upper is not supported.

-\*ffmpeg can be installed via apt for Debian-based distros or by downloading the binaries from [ffmpeg.org](https://ffmpeg.org) and placing them in your %PATH% in Windows.
+\*\* ffmpeg can be installed via apt for Debian-based distros or by downloading the binaries from [ffmpeg.org](https://ffmpeg.org) and placing them in your %PATH% in Windows.
 Mac users can install it with [Homebrew](https://brew.sh) by running `brew install ffmpeg`.

-\*\*Git can be installed via apt for Debian-based distros or by downloading the binaries from [git-scm.com](https://git-scm.com/download/win) for Windows.
+\*\*\* Git can be installed via apt for Debian-based distros or by downloading the binaries from [git-scm.com](https://git-scm.com/download/win) for Windows.

 ### Command line usage: